Determinant: History

 Historically, determinants were used long before matrices: A determinant was originally defined as a property of a system of linear equations.

 The determinant "determines" whether the system has a unique solution (which occurs precisely if the determinant is non-zero).

-In this sense, determinants were first used in the Chinese mathematics textbook The Nine Chapters on the Mathematical Art (九章算術, Chinese scholars, around the 3rd century BCE).
 In Europe, solutions of linear systems of two equations were expressed by Cardano in 1545 by a determinant-like entity.

 Determinants proper originated separately from the work of Seki Takakazu in 1683 in Japan and parallelly of Leibniz in 1693.
 Cramer (1750) stated, without proof, Cramer's rule.
 Both Cramer and also Bézout (1779) were led to determinants by the question of plane curves passing through a given set of points.

 Vandermonde (1771) first recognized determinants as independent functions.
 Laplace (1772) gave the general method of expanding a determinant in terms of its complementary minors: Vandermonde had already given a special case.
 Immediately following, Lagrange (1773) treated determinants of the second and third order and applied it to questions of elimination theory; he proved many special cases of general identities.

 Gauss (1801) made the next advance.
 Like Lagrange, he made much use of determinants in the theory of numbers.
 He introduced the word "determinant" (Laplace had used "resultant"), though not in the present signification, but rather as applied to the discriminant of a quadratic form.
 Gauss also arrived at the notion of reciprocal (inverse) determinants, and came very near the multiplication theorem.